savinsultan/b/src/content/blog/2026-04-28-Why-Rajasthani-Lac-Bangles-Are-More-Than-Jewellery.md

 ![rajasthani lac bangles on hands](/public/images/uploads/427q330k/lac-bangles-hands.avif)

-Lac bangles are a well-known part of Rajasthan’s craft tradition, and Jaipur is one of the best-known centers for this work.[web:72][web:77][web:79]
+Lac bangles are a well-known part of Rajasthan’s craft tradition, and Jaipur is one of the best-known centers for this work.

 They are bright, festive, handmade, and deeply connected to local identity.